Overview and eligibility

 To qualify you must:

-- be either a UK undergraduate student, normally living in England, Northern Ireland or Scotland for the three years immediately before the start of the course and, settled in the UK on the first day of the course, or an EU student
+- be either a UK undergraduate student, normally living in England, Northern Ireland or Scotland for the three years immediately before the start of the course and settled in the UK on the first day of the course; or a non-UK EU student; UK undergraduate students normally living in Wales for the three years immediately before the start of the course and settled in the UK on the first day of the course may also be eligible if they entered higher education in 2018-19 or later, and therefore do not qualify for the Welsh Assembly Grant.

 - be a new student, starting a first degree course on or after 1 September 2012